 Be curious about your customer

 Customers hate being treated like they have been figured out when they never had a chance to explain.
-Expressing curiosity in what the customer is doing and how they came to face that particular problem will go a long way.
+Expressing curiosity about what the customer is doing and how they came to face that particular problem will go a long way.
 Once they go from being on the offensive to revealing helpful information, they become much easier to talk to.

 Look for common interests